JackDanger/faces101/README.md

 ## Tuesday

-> Playing with jQuery events and seeing things move across the page
+> The DOM: classes and ids and inline styles

 Primary concepts:

-* Events that are triggered on user input
-* Targeting events to different page elements
 * basic intro to DOM ids and classes
+* inline styles
+* style tags

 <a href="tuesday.html">Full lesson</a>

 ## Wednesday

-> The DOM: classes and ids and inline styles
+> Playing with jQuery events and seeing things move across the page

 Primary concepts:

+* Events that are triggered on user input
+* Targeting events to different page elements
 * high-level explanation of Javascript
-* DOM ids and classes
 * Playing with targeting ids and classes with jQuery effects
 * Adding/removing styles from elements via jQuery triggers